Godzil/InsideJob/README.markdown

 - Drag and drop inventory editing with item images.
 - Item list searchable by name or item number.
 - Experimental "time of day" editing.
+- Opening world from a folder

+The goal of this fork of this application is to add support for SMP World, and by the way add support of new Beta 1.3 named worlds.
+This will never be the official version of InsideJobs, I have no pretention to add new functionnality other than the support of named world.

 ### System Requirements